Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

           queue.enqueue([&bo_out] {bo_out.sync(XCL_BO_SYNC_BO_FROM_DEVICE); });
           queue.enqueue([&bo_out_map]{my_function_to_check_data(bo_out_map)});

-The user can create and use as many as queues in the host-code to overlap tasks in parallel.
+The user can create and use as many queues in the host code to overlap tasks in parallel.
 Next, we will see how it is possible to synchronize among the queues using the event.

 Using events to synchronize among the queues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's assume in the above example, it is required to do two host-to-device buffer transfer before the kernel execution.
+Let's assume in the above example, it is required to do two host-to-device buffer transfers before the kernel execution.
 If using a single queue the code would appear as

 .. code:: c++
       :number-lines: 41